 Admissions deadlines and topics are available online to address your questions and help you stay on track during the application process.

 Your child may come to you with questions, problems, and complex situations about the college experience.
 As a parent or guardian, you might have some of the same apprehensions too.
-If you are looking for resources to help deal with different situations, check out the Rutgers Parent and Family Program's tips for parents.
+Below are resources to help you.

 Tuition and Fees

 As a public university, we strive to keep quality education within reach of academically qualified students.